 Our Councillors regularly meet in full council and at

 committee and sub committee meetings.
-These evening meetings are held in the Council Chamber at the Town Hall and are open to the public and the press.
+These evening meetings are held in the Gallery Room of The Corn Exchange and are open to the public and the press.